ritikarora995/e-dukandar/README.md

 Item 3
 Item 4
 Item 5
-We apolise from bottom of heart.
+We apolise from bottom of our heart.